-The literature on behavioral dynamic pricing and inventory management inform this research.
+The literature on behavioral dynamic pricing and inventory management informs this research.
 The dynamic pricing research stream that formally accounts for reference dependence was initiated decades ago by Sorger (1988) and Kopalle and Winer (1996).
 Building on this approach, Kopalle et al. (1996) and Fibich et al. (2003) consider asymmetric reference effects.
 The joint study of reference effects with inventories is more recent, with Taudes and Rudloff (2012) proposing a two-period model.
-Stochastic inventory is introduced in Li et al. (2015) Dye and Yang (2016) and Xue et al. (2016) study the optimal pricing of deteriorating items in the presence of a reference price.
+Stochastic demand and stochastic inventory are introduced in Cao et al. (2012) and Li et al. (2015), respectively.
+Dye and Yang (2016) and Xue et al. (2016) study the optimal pricing of deteriorating items in the presence of a reference price.
 Demand depending on inventory is analyzed by Lu et al. (2016) and Hsieh and Dye (2017).
-Previous research uses parametric (specific) demand functions.
-By contrast, we adopt the approach of Popescu and Wu (2007), Chenavaz (2016), and Chenavaz (2017), using structural (general) demand functions, which enables us to derive more general results.
+Previous research use parametric demand functions.
+Güler et al. (2017) look at both dynamic pricing and inventory issues, offering numerical simulations.
+We adopt the approach of Popescu and Wu (2007), Chenavaz (2016), and Chenavaz (2017), using structural (general) demand functions, which enables us to derive more general results.